johnsiilver/zuul/README.md

 Ships a Go client, the `zuuld` server, and a `zuulctl` admin CLI.
 Single-node benchmarks (Apple M1 Max): acquire+release ≈ 25 µs/op, linearizable read ≈ 2.7 µs/op.

-**Not yet:** OTEL telemetry and an etcd v3 wire-compatibility gateway.
-See `PRP/projectplan-zuul.md` for the full design and roadmap, and `PRP/security-audit-dragonboat.md` for the dependency audit.

 ## Layout

 ```